unicef/ooi-toolkit-software/content/001-platform-independence/cloud-usage.md

 The above table serve as example, the _Venture Fund_ does not endorse any particular Cloud vendor.

-> Avoid using a propietary database (e.g. Microsoft SQL Server, Oracle Database) will make your
+> Avoid using a proprietary database (e.g. Microsoft SQL Server, Oracle Database) will make your
 > application not platform independent

 #### Business Source License (BSL) and Server Side Public License (SSPL)